 With more than 3,400 species of plants, there’s always something blooming at Fairchild!
 Each month, our horticulture staff and volunteers compile a list of interesting plants that flower and fruit.
 You won’t want to miss these during your visit.
 Plants are listed alphabetically by scientific name, common name, and location by plot number.
 You can look at a plot map here.
 Plot maps and the current month’s blooming list are also available at the Shehan Visitor Center.

 Miami is a veritable tropical plant paradise, home to a dizzying array of plant life.
 Here at Fairchild Tropical Botanic Garden, we are dedicated to conserving and sharing the diversity of plant life both from around the world, right here in Miami.

-We’ve highlighted just a few of our garden collections below, but with over 3,000 types of plants spanning our beautiful 83-acre tropical oasis, be sure to stop by in person for the full experience!
+We’ve highlighted just a few of our botanical garden collections below, but with over 3,000 types of plants spanning our beautiful 83-acre tropical oasis, be sure to stop by the botanical gardens in person for the full experience!

-We have organized our vast 83-acre botanical garden into specialized collections, so our guests can make the day’s plans around viewing the areas most appealing to them.
-Below you’ll find some of our most popular garden attractions for those interested in our peerless collection of tropical flowers.
+We have organized our vast 83-acre botanical gardens into specialized collections, so our guests can make the day’s plans around viewing the areas most appealing to them.
+Below you’ll find some of our most popular botanical garden attractions for those interested in our peerless collection of tropical flowers.